MethodAtlas

 Journal of the American Statistical AssociationDOI: 10.1080/01621459.2017.1319839

-Wager and Athey developed causal forests by extending random forests to estimate conditional average treatment effects.
-They proved pointwise consistency and asymptotic normality under regularity conditions, enabling valid confidence intervals for individualized treatment effect estimates.
+Wager and Athey develop causal forests by extending random forests to estimate conditional average treatment effects.
+They prove pointwise consistency and asymptotic normality under regularity conditions, enabling valid confidence intervals for individualized treatment effect estimates.

 Davis, J., & Heller, S. B. (2017).
 Using Causal Forests to Predict Treatment Heterogeneity: An Application to Summer Jobs.